 A stove and gas should come with your van set up, so you might as well use it.
 We also found it convenient to cook our own food on our own time.
 We spent most days on the road, going to the next spot, so not having to stop to find a place to eat was magical.

 7. Understand the gas pumps.
 GO Campers was cool enough to give us a prepaid gas card.
 Why do you need this?
 Because some Icelandic gas stations are in the middle of nowhere; therefore, they operate as a self-serve pump with no attendees on site.
 These stations will often ask you for a pin number, but if you’re using a credit card, then you probably don’t have one.
 With the fees that apply to our debit and credit cards, we could get away with simply using our debit card for gas.
 However, these pumps will require you to decide how much gas you want before you actually start pumping anything.

 We selected “Full Tank” often, and to our surprise, we found a $200+ charge on our card.
 HA WHAT?
 There is no WAY we used that much gas, right?
 The tank wasn’t even half empty!
 Well, we were right.
 Some stations put a hold on your card for the exact amount of gas you selected you’d buy until they calculate how much gas you actually used.
 Know this ahead of time.
 Know how much gas you need and know how much money your card may be put on hold for.

-Iceland was hands down once of the best places I’ve ever been to.
+Iceland was hands down one of the best places I’ve ever been to.
 I would go again and again if I could.
 Iceland is green and Greenland is ice!
 Don’t miss out on traveling to this gem of a country.
 I hope that you found these van life tips helpful.
 Make sure you check out GO Campers.
 Use the code mtnchicks to get 10% off your GO Campers Iceland rental!
-And don’t forget to pick up some Mountain Chicks swag before you go on your trip!
-Happy travels!